v6d-io/v6d/docs/notes/cloud-native/deploy-kubernetes.rst

 The vineyard-operator efficiently creates the necessary dependencies, such as etcd, and establishes a :code:`Deployment` for a 3-replica vineyard server configuration.
-Once the setup is complete, you can conveniently inspect the components created and managed by the vineyard-operator using the :code:`kubectl` command.
+Once the setup is complete, you can conveniently inspect the components created and managed by the vineyard operator using the :code:`kubectl` command.

 .. code:: bash